-This scenario is based on the central cone, the narrowest one, which illustrates probable futures.
-The key assumptions made are that none of the existential risks has materialised and that some of the international institutions, which exist today, such as NATO, EU, UN, or World Trade Organization still function.
+The key assumptions made in this scenario are that none of the existential risks has materialised and that some of the international institutions, which exist today, such as NATO, EU, UN, or World Trade Organization still function.
 If these conditions are met then this might be the most probable scenario.
-However, this is our second best scenario because of the way it evolved, and therefore it is not the preferred scenario.
+However, this is my second best scenario because of the way it evolved, and therefore it is not the preferred scenario.
 The future envisaged in this scenario is the result of the situation, in which the world had no other option but to choose it, otherwise Humanity might have ceased to exist.

 Looking back it is clear when it all started to go wrong.
 It was in 2018 when Russia’s president Putin made an announcement that should Russia be attacked with nuclear weapons he would not hesitate to annihilate the whole world, because “why do we need a world if Russians cease to exist?”
 That was four years after Russia had annexed Crimea and was holding regular manoeuvres on the NATO’s eastern flank.
-It was also the year, when Britain finally realized “it could not have a cake and eat it” and muddled its way back to the EU.
-It was the poisoning of a former Russian spy on British soil that brought home another obvious fact.
-The UK government recognized that the only way Russians might change their aggressive policies towards Britain, would be to act in tandem with all the EU countries, influencing them from within to launch comprehensive set of socio-economic sanctions.
-That is why Britain asked the EU for the annulment of article 50 of the Lisbon Treaty.
-It agreed to re-enter the EU with a promise it would become a member of the future Single Market zone, where it could keep its opt-outs.
+It was also the year, when Britain was still claiming, referring to its Brexit negotiations with the EU, that “it could have a cake and eat it”.
 The same year, Xi JI Peng announced he would become the President of China for life, which meant his economic expansion plans world-wide would be gradually becoming a political drive changing the world for ever.

-Those events changed also the perceptions of the EU and NATO countries on how the West could lose out to Russia or China, without a global war ever happening.
+Those events also changed the perceptions of the EU and NATO countries on how the West could lose out to Russia or China, without a global war ever happening.
 It was clear that a new era of a Super Cold War, this time including China, had started.
-Therefore, shortly after the EU Parliamentary elections in 2019, NATO and the EU decided to forge a strong partnership by creating a new organisation – Global Defence League (GDL) with its own Constitution.
+Therefore, a few years after the EU Parliamentary elections in 2019, NATO and the EU decided to forge a strong partnership by creating a new organisation – Global Defence League (GDL) with its own Constitution.
 It was achieved in stages.

 In 2035 some former EU members joined the EF.
 Some former states split and some new states emerged from the merger of 2 or more regions.
 These are: Belgium split into Flanders and Wallonia, Catalonia and Basque regions each merged with their previously French provinces, as did Trentino and Tyrol.
 The Republic of Ireland and Northern Ireland also merged.